 Core Physical Education Lessons

-All students, regardless of whether they select PE as an option subject, will have one lesson per week of Core PE.
+All students, regardless of whether they select PE as an option subject, will have two lessons per week of Core PE.
 These lessons will give students the opportunity to continue to engage in physical activity over a wide range of different sports.
-Students are given a choice to which types of sports they would like to participate in.

-In Year 10 students who choose GCSE PE as an option subject follow a new GCSE Physical Education course graded 9-1.
+In Year 9, students who opted to do GCSE PE as an option subject will have three periods a week.
 The syllabus offers the most suitable variety between practical and theoretical work for our students.
-Students complete this course over two years with a range of practical and theory lessons occurring every fortnight.
-The course is assessed via two written exams completed at the end of Year 11 worth 60% of the overall grade.
+Students complete this course over three years with a range of practical and theory lessons.
+The course is assessed via two written exams completed at the end of Year 11 worth 60% of the overall grade (9-1).
 The remaining 40% is split between practical assessments in 3 sports (40%).
 One sport must be team based, the second must be an individual sport and the third sport can be from either category.
 Students will also be assessed on their analysis and evaluation of performance to bring about improvement in one of their activities.

 How students are assessed

 For the 40% practical side of the course, students are assessed in all the sporting activities that can be completed at Blenheim, with the majority being those that were taught in KS3.
 Additional activities can also be assessed provided the exam board recognise the activity.
 In previous years this has meant that students’ who have regularly participated in swimming, cycling, skiing, and golf outside of Blenheim, have been able to use their ability in these activities to count towards their GCSE grade.
 The 60% theory part of the course is taught and assessed on a topic basis.
-Each topic is evaluated with a formal written assessment in the form of a unit test, to monitor a student’s ability in that area of the course.
-The whole course is split into ten topic areas that are listed below.
+Each topic is evaluated with a formal written assessment in the form of a unit test key assessment, to monitor a student’s ability in that area of the course.

-Students studying PE in Year 10 and 11 will have 2 hours of homework per week.
+Students studying PE in KS4 will have 2 hours of homework per week.
 One hour will be spent on a theoretical based task while during the other hour students are expected to participate in extra-curricular sport.
 All homework tasks are planned to build on the knowledge learned in lesson, and frequently these tasks make use of student iPads.

 How parents can help